-You can try to recover stolen inheritance by requesting the alleged thief to restore or return it back to the estate, and if that does not work, file a lawsuit against them.
+The first thing you can try to recover stolen inheritance is to request the alleged thief to restore or return it back to the estate.
+And if that does not work, you can file a lawsuit against them.

 As a matter of fact, you can put this article on pause until you ask them to return the stolen inheritance.